AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
 A ``global_item`` shall denote an entire object, a type, a subtype,
-   or a state abstraction; this rule is a name resolution rule.
+   or a state abstraction.

 #.
+The rule that a ``global_item``
+   shall not denote a function or a function call [(which is already implied by the preceding rule)] is a name resolution rule.
+   [In particular, a ``global_item`` can unambiguously denote a state abstraction even if a function having the same fully qualified name is also present].

+#.
 A ``global_item`` shall not denote a manifest object, type, or subtype.

+#.
+A ``global_item`` shall not denote a state abstraction whose refinement
+   is visible [(a state abstraction cannot be named within its enclosing package's body other than in its refinement)].

    .. ifconfig:: Display_Trace_Units